 After you have brainstormed, it is necessary to place your ideas into categories and to select an arrangement for these categories.
 As with every aspect of the writing process, the method of organizing and the type of outline vary depending on individual preferences as informed by the assignment and the discipline.
-Find out more in the Organizational Strategy handout.
-You could also use the Essay Organizer to organize the main topics in your paper.

 1. What is the subject of your paper?